CircuitVerse/Interactive-Book/docs/bool2.md

 =AB'C+D // Final expression
 ```

-As an exercise to the reader, complete the truth table to show that they are logically equivalent.
+As an exercise to the reader, make the truth tables of Initial expression and Final expression and prove that they are logically equivalent.

 ## Undefined Input & Don't Cares
 The definition of a "Don't care" is a combination of input values that is not known, and could be either `0` or `1`.
 For the purposes of variable simplification, we would choose the greedy approach of picking between {`0`, `1`} such that the simplified expression has less terms.